 A dark cloud cover pattern is a candlestick pattern used in technical analysis to identify the peak of upward price trends, but what does it look like?
-The dark cloud cover pattern typically appears on a stock that has had a recent upward trend with a gap up that is sold off and closes below the previous days close.
+This pattern typically appears on a stock that has had a recent upward trend with a gap up that is sold off and closes below the previous days close.

 Dark Cloud Cover Pattern Example